What is Cloud Migration? Process, Strategies and Helpful Tips

 - Easier transition to the cloud because you can gradually migrate

-Working with a trusted IT services partner can take away much of the stress that comes with cloud migrations.
+Working with a trusted IT services partner, like ivision, can take away much of the stress that comes with cloud migrations.
 Furthermore, once you have deployed a solution, a reputable managed services provider can ensure seamless coverage on your cloud environment, helping you: